pq-code-package/mlkem-native/dev/aarch64_clean/README.md

 This backend comes in two versions: "clean" and optimized.
 This directory contains the "clean" backend which is handwritten and meant to be easy to read and modify; for example, is heavily leverages register aliases and assembly macros.
 The optimized version is automatically generated from the clean one via [SLOTHY](https://github.com/slothy-optimizer/slothy).
-Currently, the target architecture is Cortex-A55, but you can easily re-optimize the code for a different microarchitecture supported by SLOTHY, by adjusting the parameters in the [Makefile](../aarch64_opt/src/Makefile).
+Currently, the target architecture is Neoverse N1, but you can easily re-optimize the code for a different microarchitecture supported by SLOTHY, by adjusting the parameters in the [Makefile](../aarch64_opt/src/Makefile).

 <!--- bibliography --->